jumpalottahigh/blog.georgi-yanev.com/content/posts/fpv/2019-05-19-mobula7-hd-review-and-setup/index.md

 I didn't really have to do much in terms of setup when I first tried out the Mobula7 HD, which is definitely a good thing.
 I wanted to get a feel of how it comes configured literally out of the box. **And to be frank, I was very pleased with the initial configuration.**

-The by far easiest way to bind the drone to your radio is to plug it in to your computer, open Betaflight, go to the CLI tab and type `bind`.
+The by far easiest way to bind the drone to your radio is to plug it into your computer, open Betaflight, go to the CLI tab and type `bind`.
 Hit enter.
 I love this, it makes binding so easy.
 Now that the Mobula is in bind mode, go to your radio (I'm using a [Taranis X-Lite][13], but I also bound it to a [Taranis Q X7][14]) and after creating a new model, start the binding process from the radio.
 That's it.
 The Mobula will blink a few times to indicate a successful bind (you can read about the [exact meaning of the different flashes in the manual][5]).
-Alternatively you can press the bind button at the bottom of the flight controller, if you prefer to bind this way.
+Alternatively, you can press the bind button at the bottom of the flight controller, if you prefer to bind this way.

-I setup 3 switches mapped to AUX1, AUX2 and AUX3.
+I set up 3 switches mapped to AUX1, AUX2, and AUX3.
 The Mobula7 HD's ESCs support DSHOT and as such you can use Turtle mode (flip over after crash) and Beeping through ESCs.

 ![Modes Betaflight tab](mobula7-hd-review-and-setup-21.png)